lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 							</div>
 							<p>CP - (Crown Prince) An older version of SCP with black hair and frown lines.</p>
 							<p>SCP - (Second Crown Prince) Kind of looks like my Laurence Sim </p>
-							<p>RM - (Royal Mage) Starborn, but has two human forms.
-His day to day is one emo bitch.
-Black hair, eye circles, gothic robes the whole nine yards.
-The form he uses for public appearances is basically the same as Phobos from W.I.T.C.H.
 							<br>His Star form basically blurs the edges of his human form.
 And his physical features are covered with a myriad of galaxies and stars. *Note: Insert Photos later*</p>
 							<p>OK - (Oracle Knight) We never really saw ourselves, up to whatever you want.  </p>
 							<p>OS - (Oracle Saint) Zelda but with longer blonde hair and slightly softer features (we don't have to be identical, but we are twins)</p>